fledge-iot/fledge/docs/91_version_history.rst

        - fledge-south-mqtt-sparkplug: Added an option to attach the topic as a datapoint, enabling its use in later filters for applications like passing placement hints to north plugins.
 Additionally, the plugin now supports long integer and double values.
        - The fledge-south-benchmark plugin has been enhanced to allow support for multiple datapoints per asset.
-       - The fledge-south-s2opcua plugin's debug trace output is now available within the support bundles created by Fledge.
-       - Improvements have been made to the way subscriptions are configured in the fledge-south-s2opcua plugin.
-       - fledge-south-s2opcua: Added a new Datapoint Name configuration, allowing users to choose between Browse Name (default) or Node Id for naming datapoints.
-This applies only to datapoint naming, while asset names derived from parent OPC UA objects remain based on Browse Name.
-Additionally, the plugin now supports control operations flowing from Fledge to OPC UA devices.
+       - foglamp-south-s2opcua: Added a new Datapoint Name configuration, allowing users to choose between Browse Name (default) or Node Id for naming datapoints, while asset names derived from parent OPC UA objects remain based on Browse Name.
+The plugin now supports control operations flowing from FogLAMP to OPC UA devices.
+Additionally, improvements have been made to subscription configuration, and debug trace output is now included in FogLAMP support bundles.
        - Logging in the fledge-south-opcua plugin has been improved to include more data on the low level OPC UA protocol connections.
        - foglamp-filter-asset: Added a new option to select which datapoints are sent onwards in the pipeline and improved error handling for rules configuration.
        - The fledge-filter-scale-set has been updated to use an improved user interface to define the set of scale factors and offset to apply.